rtouk/macifyZip/README.md

 Specifically, the "Creation System" must be set to **3** (UNIX) and the "External Attributes" must be set to **0755** (typical Mac executable).

 There are some [Python scripts](https://gist.github.com/Draknek/3ce889860cea4f59838386a79cc11a85) and similar tools that partially do this.
-`macifyZip` simplifies it to one terminal command (or one Explorer drag-and-drop), zero dependencies.
+*macifyZip* simplifies it to one terminal command (or one Explorer drag-and-drop), zero dependencies.

 ## Usage

-`macifyZip` can apply the above fixes to one or more ZIP files at a time.
+*macifyZip* can apply the above fixes to one or more ZIP files at a time:

+    macifyZip ZIPFILE
-The simplest usage is `macifyZip ZIPFILE` or `macifyZip ZIPFILE1 ZIPFILE2 ...`.
+    macifyZip ZIPFILE1 ZIPFILE2 ...`.

 On Windows, this is equivalent to drag-and-dropping the ZIP files onto `macifyZip.exe`

+Since **v1.1**, you can pass `--browse` (or no args at all) for a browse dialog.

 The input ZIP file will be overwritten, unless you specify `--outputZip FILE`

-It looks for zipped files in the format `*.app/Content/MacOS/*` but you can also modify specific files with `--modifyAttr FILE` or all files with `--all`
+*macifyZip* looks for contained files in the format `*.app/Content/MacOS/*`, but you can modify specific contained files with `--modifyAttr FILE` or all files with `--all`

 For the full output of `macifyZip --help`, see [help.txt](./help.txt)